monkeyjpg/HA_NostrAlert/README_forDummies.md

   - Who receives messages (recipient's public key)
   - Which smart home devices to watch
   - How many messages to save when offline
+- **Recent improvements**: Better validation of settings to prevent configuration errors

+- Updated configuration to use local Haven relay at ws://10.66.66.107:3355 for testing.

 ### 2. Webhook Server (`webhook_server.py`)
 Think of this as the system's "mailbox" or "front door".
 - **What it does**: Listens for incoming messages from your smart home system
 - **How it works**: When a smart home device changes (like a switch flips), Home Assistant sends a message to this system through a specific internet address
 - **Security**: Only accepts messages from trusted sources
+- **Recent improvements**: Better data validation and error handling

 ### 3. Nostr Client (`nostr_client.py`)
 Think of this as the system's "secure messenger" or "mail carrier".